 - A recent photo and an application form;

-- A letter of invitation from a relative living in China who is either a Chinese citizen or a foreigner having a permanent residency status in China;
+- A letter of invitation from a relative living in China who is either a Chinese citizen or a foreigner having a permanent residency status in China.
+The invitation letter should also include personal information, and details about the visit to China, date of arrival and departure, accommodation, etc.;

 - A photocopy of the inviter’s permanent residence permit and their Chinese ID or foreign passport;